 This article provides a brief history and a look forward at recycling in Kane County and Dundee Township.Visit the website

-ComEd's Smart Ideas program offers energy efficiency incentives, tools and tips from to help you take control of your energy usage and save money.View/Download PDF
+ComEd's Smart Ideas program offers energy efficiency incentives, tools and tips from to help you take control of your energy usage and save money.Visit the website

-In 2010, West Dundee experienced an increase in Burglary to a Motor Vehicle crime.
-Click below for helpful and easy to follow tips from the Police Department to avoid becoming a victim.View/Download PDF
+Click below for helpful and easy tips from the Police Department to avoid becoming a victim of vehicle break-ins.View/Download PDF

 Although recreational fires are legal and do not require a permit, there are a few basic rules that need to be followed to ensure the health and safety of your family and neighbors.